-{¶20} Accordingly, we find that the trial court did not have jurisdiction to entertain the motion to reconsider, nor did it have the authority to vacate its prior final judgment of June 4, 2002.
-Therefore, we find that the Judgment Entry entered on July 9, 2002, on the motion to reconsider is a nullity, and that the appeals from the same are not properly before us.
+{¶13} We find the trial court did not have jurisdiction to entertain the motion to reconsider, nor did it have the authority to vacate its prior final judgment.
+Accordingly, we find the judgment entry entered on the motion to reconsider is a nullity, and the appeals from that judgment are not properly before us.